STAT540-UBC/seminar-01/sm01_intro_to_git.md

 - Have your environment set up for using Git and GitHub
 - Have practical experience with the routine Git workflow: Create, Clone, Stage, Commit, Push, and Pull
-- Learn the key steps for submission of assignments in this course
+- Get familiar with the key steps for submission of assignments in this course using GitHub and Gradescope

 ## Part 1: What is Version Control?
 Git?
 GitHub?
 Git Client?